hakanonymos/steal-cookie-chrome-firefox/README.md

 load the extension in chrome or firefox

-your will find the cookies in the file logs.txt
+your will find the cookies in the folder server , file ( logs.txt )

+every 5 secondes you get the cookie

 ## login with the cookie